wwivbbs/wwiv/bbs/admin/readme-wwiv.txt

     WWIV is compiled with the following compilers:
         MS Visual C++ 2015 Community Edition.
-        GCC 4.9 on Debian8 Linux
+        GCC 4.9 on Debian 8 Linux

     I recommend using MSVC 2015 Community Edition on Windows.
     It is available for free.